visioninhope/foundationallm/docs/operations/security.md

-# Platform Security Features & Best Practices
+# Platform security features & best practices

 Maintaining the security of the Azure platform is crucial for protecting sensitive data and ensuring the integrity of your infrastructure.